Sarah Bernhardt

 She is also linked with the success of artist Alphonse Mucha, whose work she helped to publicize.
-Mucha would become one of the most sought-after artists of this period for his Art Nouveau style.
+Mucha became one of the more sought-after artists of this period for his Art Nouveau style.

 Biography

 Early life

-Henriette-Rosine Bernard was born at 5 rue de L'École-de-Médicine in the Latin Quarter of Paris on 22 October 1844.
-She was the illegitimate daughter of Judith Bernard (also known as Julie and in France as Youle), a Dutch Jewish courtesan with a wealthy or upper-class clientele.
-The name of her father was not recorded for a long time.
-We know now that he was an attorney in Le Havre.
-Bernhardt later wrote that her father's family paid for her education, insisted she be baptised as a Catholic, and left a large sum to be paid when she came of age.
-Her mother travelled frequently, and saw little of her daughter.
+Henriette-Rosine Bernard was born at 5 rue de L'École-de-Médecine in the Latin Quarter of Paris on 22 October 1844.
+She was the daughter of Judith Bernard (also known as Julie and in France as Youle), a Dutch Jewish courtesan with a wealthy or upper-class clientele.
+The name of her father was not recorded for a long time, but he is known now to have been an attorney in Le Havre.
+Bernhardt later wrote that her father's family paid for her education, insisted she be baptized as a Catholic, and left a large sum to be paid when she came of age.
+Her mother traveled frequently, and saw little of her daughter.
 She placed Bernhardt with a nurse in Brittany, then in a cottage in the Paris suburb of Neuilly-sur-Seine.

 When Bernhardt was seven, her mother sent her to a boarding school for young ladies in the Paris suburb of Auteuil, paid with funds from her father's family.
-There, she acted in her first theatrical performance in the play Clothilde, where she held the role of the Queen of the Fairies, and performed her first of many dramatic death scenes.
-While she was in the boarding school, her mother rose to the top ranks of Parisian courtesans, consorting with politicians, bankers, generals, and writers.
+There, she acted in her first theatrical performance in the play Clothilde, where she held the Queen of the Fairies role and performed her first of many dramatic death scenes.
+While in the boarding school, her mother rose to the top of Parisian courtesans, consorting with politicians, bankers, generals, and writers.
 Her patrons and friends included Charles de Morny, Duke of Morny, the half-brother of Emperor Napoleon III and President of the French legislature.

 At the age of 10, with the sponsorship of Morny, Bernhardt was admitted to Grandchamp, an exclusive Augustine convent school near Versailles.
-At the convent, she performed the part of the Archangel Raphael in the story of Tobias and the Angel.
-She declared her intention to become a nun, but did not always follow convent rules; she was accused of sacrilege when she arranged a Christian burial, with a procession and ceremony, for her pet lizard.
-She received her first communion as a Roman Catholic in 1856, and thereafter she was fervently religious.
+At the convent, she performed the part of the Archangel Raphael in a story based on the Book of Tobit.
+She declared her intention to become a nun but did not always follow convent rules; she was accused of sacrilege when she arranged a Christian burial, with a procession and ceremony, for her pet lizard.
+She received her first communion as a Roman Catholic in 1856 and was fervently religious after that.
 However, she never forgot her Jewish heritage.
-When asked years later by a reporter if she were a Christian, she replied: "No, I'm a Roman Catholic, and a member of the great Jewish race.
+When asked years later by a reporter if she were a Christian, she replied: "No, I'm a Roman Catholic and a member of the great Jewish race.
 I'm waiting until Christians become better."
 That contrasted her answer, "No, never.
 I'm an atheist" to an earlier question by composer and compatriot Charles Gounod if she ever prayed.
 Regardless, she accepted the last rites shortly before her death.